 You can of course use the dough for bars or balls but when time challenged, a roll is the easiest way to go!

 - 1 cup cashews, I used soaked and dehydrated nuts

 - 2 Tbsp. soft coconut butter or coconut oil

-- 2 Tbsp. liquid seetener of choice, I used rice syrup and some stevia, to taste
+- 2 Tbsp. liquid sweetener of choice, I used maple syrup and some stevia, to taste

-- 2 tsp. maca powder for an extra boost, optinal
+- 2 tsp. maca powder for an extra boost, optional

 - 1 tsp. vanilla powder and a tiny pinch of pink salt

 Add the cashews and 1/2 cup of the desiccated coconut to the blender and let it run until it starts to become softer.
 Keep scraping the sides of the bowl clean.
 Add the remaining ingredients and puls until it starts to form a dough.
 If too dry, you can add some extra coconut oil, liquid sweetener or a Tbsp. of water.
 Turn it out on a parchment paper, make a roll with the help of the paper and put it in the fridge to stiffen up.
 Slice it with a sharp knife.
 Keep it in the fridge in a airtight box or packed in foil.